 Rosie Frater-Taylor is at Kansas Smitty’s, 4th October for the “On my Mind” album launch

-Meet the Author: Sophia Alexandra Hall is a Swedish born Saxophonist based in London.
+Meet the Author: Sophia Alexandra Hall is a Swedish born Saxophonist and Presenter based in London.
 With past careers at the Royal Opera House, the BBC, and the Metropolitan Opera (New York), Sophia is currently breaking onto the airwaves as Director of Events at the Jazz London Radio.
 She is also a manager within the music industry and was the first female President of the Oxford University Jazz Orchestra.
 She is currently a Master’s student at Imperial College Business School and a Music graduate from the University of Oxford.